Scalable performance

 Skip the Glue Code

-Define schema, resources, and config, then get REST, real-time, cache, vector search, and blob storage from the same runtime, automagically.
+Define schema, resources, and config, and REST, real-time, cache, vector search, and blob storage all come from the same runtime.
+There is no integration code to write and no services to wire together.

 Schema-Driven APIs, Built In